-All of these must be subtracted from the user payload.
+This must be subtracted from the User Payload.

-Auto-Sleepers include the low voltage (230V) connection cable and the second battery in the mass in running order.
+Auto-Sleepers include the low voltage (230V) connection cable and the habitation battery in the mass in running order.

 Options, Personal Effects and Accessories

 When options, personal effects and accessories are fitted or carried the mass must be subtracted from the user payload.
 All optional equipment whether on the base vehicle or part of the conversion is excluded from the mass in running order.
 Personal effects are any items of any description carried by the vehicle.